wmalarski/qwik-authjs-example/README.md

 Integration is not tested yet with enough providers.
 It's more of proof of concept.

-Code is based on existing integrations - especially [Solid-Start integration](https://github.com/nextauthjs/next-auth/tree/main/packages/frameworks-solid-start).
+Code is based on [@builder.io/qwik-auth](https://github.com/BuilderIO/qwik/blob/main/packages/qwik-auth/src/index.ts).
+I decided no to use official integration yet because of issues with leaking server side code to browser -> this could be my fault but it's not happening with my approach.

 ## Tools